emilyhasson/Analogical-Reasoning/README.md

 - Validation steps and expected results.

 ## Performance Considerations
+- This project utilizes GPT 3.5 Turbo as of December 2023.
+Note that updates to GPT API will require updating the source code.
 - Discussion on scalability and performance.
 - Known limitations and areas for improvement.